plone/training/mastering-plone/behaviors_2.rst

         This happens automatically.
         Each request begins a transaction and after our code runs and the Zope Server is preparing to send back the response we generated, the transaction will be committed and everything we changed will be saved.

-        Now, if have a normal dictionary on a persistent object, and you will only change the dictionary, the persistent object has no way to know if the dictionary has been changed.
+        Now, if you have a normal dictionary on a persistent object, and you will only change the dictionary, the persistent object has no way to know if the dictionary has been changed.
         This happens from time to time.

         So one solution is to change the special attribute ``_p_changed`` to ``True`` (or any other value!) on the persistent object, or to use a ``PersistentDict``.
-        Latter is what we are doing here.
+        The latter is what we are doing here.

         An important thing to note about ``PersistentDict`` and ``PersistentList`` is that they cannot handle write conflicts.
         What happens if two users rate the same content independently at the same time?
         In this case, a database conflict will occur because there is no way for Plone to know how to handle the concurrent write access.
         Although this is rather unlikely during this training, it is a very common problem on high traffic websites.

-        You can find more information in the documentation of the ZODB, in particular `Rules for Persistent Classes <http://www.zodb.org/en/latest/guide/writing-persistent-objects.html>`_
+        You can find more information in the documentation of the ZODB, in particular `Rules for Persistent Classes <https://zodb.org/en/latest/guide/writing-persistent-objects.html>`_

     Next we provide the internal fields via properties.
-    Using this form of property makes them read only properties, as we did not define write handlers.
+    Using this form of property makes them read-only properties, as we did not define write handlers.
     We don't need them so we won't add them.

     As you have seen in the Schema declaration, if you run your site in debug mode, you will see an edit field for these fields.